openstack/nova/doc/source/admin/configuration/hypervisor-xen-api.rst

 .. important::

-   Make sure you use the EXT type of storage repository (SR).
+   When using ``[xenserver]image_handler=direct_vhd`` (the default), make sure you use the EXT type of storage repository (SR).
 Features that require access to VHD files (such as copy on write, snapshot and migration) do not work when you use the LVM SR. Storage repository (SR) is a XAPI-specific term relating to the physical storage where virtual disks are stored.

    On the XenServer installation screen, choose the :guilabel:`XenDesktop Optimized` option.
 If you use an answer file, make sure you use